What muscles does cycling work? A physiologist’s guide to building power

 The Stabilization System: Core and Upper Body

 The triceps, anterior deltoids (shoulders), and latissimus dorsi (back) support your weight on the handlebars.
 In road cycling, where the posture is more aggressive and aerodynamic, the load on the triceps and shoulders increases.
-During a sprint or a steep climb, the upper body engages violently to pull against the handlebars, providing leverage for the legs to push harder.
+During a sprint or a steep climb, the upper body engages forcefully to pull against the handlebars, providing leverage for the legs to push harder.

 Conditions linked to it

-While cycling is low-impact, the repetitive nature of the movement—often 5,000 revolutions in a single hour—can lead to specific overuse injuries and male-specific health concerns.
+While cycling is low-impact, the repetitive nature of the movement, often 5,000 revolutions in a single hour, can lead to specific overuse injuries and male-specific health concerns.

 Symptoms and signals